 SymBio completed the phase II clinical trial of Treakisym for the first-line treatment of low-grade NHL and MCL in February 2014.
-The company is preparing the New Drug Application (NDA) for submission in Japan.
-The company will apply for approval as soon as the regulatory approval process for the application submitted by Astellas Pharma Europe Ltd. (a European subsidiary of Astellas Pharma Inc.; TSE1: 4503) is completed in the European Union.
+Along with the regulatory approval process for the application submitted by Astellas Pharma Europe Ltd. (a European subsidiary of Astellas Pharma Inc.; TSE1: 4503) in the European Union, the company is also continuing to prepare the New Drug Application (NDA) for submission in Japan, having entered preliminary consultations with the Pharmaceuticals and Medical Devices Agency (PMDA).

-The company completed patient enrollment for a phase II clinical trial for chronic lymphocytic leukemia (CLL) in October 2014.
-It plans to complete the trial and file an sNDA for marketing approval as soon as possible.
-Treakisym was designated as an orphan drug (drug for the treatment of rare diseases) for CLL in June 2012.
+The company completed patient enrollment for a phase II clinical trial for chronic lymphocytic leukemia (CLL) in October 2014, and completed the trial in October 2015.
+It plans to file a Supplemental New Drug Application (sNDA) for marketing approval in Q1 FY12/16..
+Treakisym was designated as an orphan drug (drug for the treatment of rare diseases) for CLL in June 2012, and the Evaluation Committee on Unapproved or Off-Labeled Drugs with High Medical Need has also submitted a development request to the company.

-The company is still considering applying for approval for use of the drug for relapsed or refractory aggressive NHL.
+SymBio is still considering applying for approval for use of the drug for relapsed or refractory aggressive NHL.